July 10, 2025

 Benefits:

-• Fantastic for kids who need variety and sustained energy.
+• Great for kids who need a variety and sustained energy in their meals.

-• Keeps each food item fresh while minimizing the risk of cross-contamination or food getting soggy.
+• Keeps each food item fresh, and avoids cross-contamination or food getting soggy.

-• Easy to adjust food portions based on appetite.
+• Easy to adjust food amount based on their appetite that day.

-• Teens and tweens who need heavier meals.
+Teens and tweens who will sometimes need to eat a heavy meal.

-• Parents who want to send more substantial or prepped meals.
+Parents who want to send more substantial or fully prepped meals.

 4. Hard-Shell Lunchboxes